Chinese New Year is quite a celebration for the Chinese in Singapore. We usually…

 These cashew almond cookies are super easy and quick to make.

-Next, portion out the dough, roll them into balls and placed onto prepared baking tray.
-Lastly, egg wash them and bake at 150C!
+Next, portion the dough, roll them into balls.
+Placed onto prepared baking tray, egg wash and bake at 150C.
+It’s that simple!

 What Ingredients Do I Need for These Cashew Almond Cookies?